897 words

 Making a Mess: Dirty Shutdown on Purpose#

-Exchange logs are sacred - they keep the database consistent.
-So naturally, I deleted half of them.
+Exchange logs hold the database together.
+They keep it consistent.
+So I deleted half of them.
 Then I killed the “Microsoft Exchange Information Store” service.
-Boom.
-We just forced the database into dirty shutdown.
+That was enough to shove the database straight into a dirty shutdown.

 To confirm: